Halfmanification/PulumiDemo.PersonService/README.md

 ## 1. Create Azure Active Directory App Registration

+0. **_NB!_** You might have to have an elevated role in the Azure Subscription to be allowed to do the registrations and role assignments.
+Specifically, you need the "Microsoft.Authorization/roleAssignments/write" permissions.
+The role "User Access Administrator" is one of the roles that have this.
+Note that this is a role scoped to the Azure Subscription, not an Azure AD role.

 1. **Navigate to Azure Active Directory**: Go to the [Azure portal](https://portal.azure.com/) and navigate to Azure Active Directory.

 2. **Create App Registration**: Under the "App registrations" section, create a new registration.